Riada125/TripBit/README.md

 - For the PostgreSQL database, we set up four tables: Users, Towns, Badges and Groups.

-- For the users, we extended the basic User provided by Django to include the following extra fields: email, profile image (with a default so it was not necessary to register), score (starting at the default of 0), dexterity (determining whether the navbar is located on the right or left-hand side of the screen), first and last name.
+- For the users, we extended the basic User provided by Django to include the following extra fields: email, profile image (with a default so it was not necessary for the user to provide one upon registration), score (starting at the default of 0), dexterity (determining whether the navbar is located on the right or left-hand side of the screen), first and last name.

   ```py
   class User(AbstractUser):